- Massive collection of page templates

 Favourite your bookmarked pages.
 You can bookmark a page in Thumbnails view by taping the ribbon icon on the top right corner of each page thumbnail or from within the workspace with the bookmark icon.
 Each page thumbnail (under Thumbnails and Favourites) has a down-facing arrow with editing options for individual pages.
 You can:

 - Add Page to Outline

 - Open in New Window

 Outlines display the table of contents in your document; particularly useful for PDF reading.
 This section will, of course, be empty if your document doesn’t have an outline.
 You can filter the outline show PDF outlines (which come with your documents) or Custom Outlines you have created yourself.
 Find out how you can create an outline in GoodNotes.

-The title for your notebook is in the middle of the top toolbar, is the title for your notebook.
-Tapping on lets you edit the name.
+The title for your notebook is in the middle of your top toolbar.
+Tapping on it (the title) lets you edit the name.
 This section also contains document info (location, last edit and number of pages).
 You can move the document to a different folder.
 Next, on the left corner are undo and redo buttons.
 Next to them is a plus icon that lets you: